tommiahonen/ais-simulator/README.md

 ![image.png](./assets/uvms-screenshot.png)

 <b>Screenshot 1</b> - A map with ships whose positions and bearings have been extracted from AIS messages.
-Screenshot from UVMS application (not the server simulator). </b>
+Screenshot from UVMS application (not the AIS Server Simulator). </b>

 </div>